fkarg/fkarg.github.io/_posts/2019-09-13-getting-things-done.md

+---
+layout: post
+published: true
---- layout: post published: true title: 'Book: Getting Things Done' subtitle: the art of stress-free productivity tags:
+title: 'Book: Getting Things Done'
+subtitle: the art of stress-free productivity
+---
-  - book --- In Progress: My review of the updated edition of David Allan's bestseller GTD.
+In Progress: My review of the updated edition of David Allan's bestseller GTD.

 # Overview